UmslArchive/PlantersGUI/CODE_OF_CONDUCT.md

-# This team Planters' class project.
+# This is team Planters' class project.
 # CS4500 - Software Professionalism
 # University of Missouri - St Louis (UMSL)